-Flood Risk Management Strategies for Scotland are currently being prepared for 14 local plan districts.
-Once adopted, the Strategies will set out the most sustainable combination of actions to address flooding in the areas at greatest risk, where the benefits of intervention can have the greatest impact.
-Taken together, the 14 Flood Risk Management Strategies will provide a national plan for Scotland.
+Flood Risk Management Strategies for Scotland are in place for all 14 local plan districts.
+The Strategies set out the most sustainable combination of actions to address flooding in the areas at greatest risk, where the benefits of intervention can have the greatest impact.
+Taken together, the 14 Flood Risk Management Strategies provide a national plan for Scotland.
+These are then turned into a local delivery plan by the 14 Flood Risk Management Strategies adopted by each district.
+They provide more detail on how and when the actions from the strategy will be delivered locally, providing additional details on the costs, benefits and delivery timetable for actions.

-Scotland's National Marine Plan (2015)228 has been adopted by the Scottish Government and is a single framework to enable the sustainable development of Scotland's marine area in a way which will protect and enhance the marine environment, whilst ensuring the sustainable growth of both existing and emerging marine industries.
+Scotland's National Marine Plan (2015) has been adopted by the Scottish Government and is a single framework to enable the sustainable development of Scotland's marine area in a way which will protect and enhance the marine environment, whilst ensuring the sustainable growth of both existing and emerging marine industries.